 Get full access to Outside Learn, our online education hub featuring in-depth fitness and nutrition courses and more than 2,000 instructional videos when you sign up for Outside+.

-Summertime means a change of seasons, yes — but it also means a change of wardrobe.
-If you’ve been slacking on your exercise and nutrition over the winter, it’s time to take charge before you attempt to shimmy into those short shorts and barely-there tanks.
+Summertime means a change of seasons, yes — but for many, it also means a change of pace.
+If you’ve been slacking on your exercise and nutrition over the winter, it’s time to take charge as the weather warms up.

 Muscles worked: Quads, inner/outer thighs, glutes, rectus abdominis, deltoids

 Stand with your feet wider than shoulder-width apart and hold one end of a dumbbell with both hands in front of you.
 Keeping your shoulders back, bend your knees and drop your glutes straight down toward the floor until your thighs come parallel to the ground.
 Then drive through your heels to return to standing, squeezing your glutes at the top.

 Tip: Make sure your knees track over your toes as you descend; don’t let them cave inward.